gyalbdata/GyalbuSherpa/README.md

 ## 🚀 **Aspiring Data Analyst | Business Analyst | Analytics Enthusiast**

+Hi, I’m Gyalbu Sherpa — a recent Data Analyst graduate originally from Nepal, now based in New York.
-Welcome to my GitHub!
-I'm passionate about turning data into insights, solving business problems, and building real-world projects using **Python, SQL, and data visualization tools**.
+I’m passionate about turning data into insights, solving real business problems, and building impactful analytics projects using Python, SQL, and data visualization tools.
+My journey from the mountains of Nepal to the fast-paced world of data has shaped my resilience, discipline, and drive to continuously learn and grow as an aspiring Data & Business Analyst.

 I am actively seeking roles as:
 - **Data Analyst**